European Union Emissions Trading System: Prices

 The price of allowances increased more or less steadily to a peak level in April 2006 of about €30 per tonne CO_{2}.
-In late April 2006, a number of EU countries (the Netherlands, the Czech Republic, Belgium, France, and Spain) announced that their verified (or actual) emissions were less than the number of allowances allocated to installations.
+In late April 2006, several EU countries (the Netherlands, the Czech Republic, Belgium, France, and Spain) announced that their verified (or actual) emissions were less than the number of allowances allocated to installations.
 The spot price for EU allowances dropped 54% from €29.20 to €13.35 in the last week of April 2006.
 In May 2006, the European Commission confirmed that verified CO_{2} emissions were about 80 million tonnes or 4% lower than the number of allowances distributed to installations for 2005 emissions.
 In May 2006, prices fell to under €10/tonne.
 Lack of scarcity under the first phase of the system continued through 2006 resulting in a trading price of €1.2 per tonne in March 2007, declining to €0.10 in September 2007.
 In 2007, carbon prices for the trial phase dropped to near zero for most of the year.
 Meanwhile, prices for Phase II remained significantly higher throughout, reflecting the fact that allowances for the trial phase were set to expire by 31 December 2007.